jasonherrboldt/MusicOrganizer/README.md

 # MusicOrganizer
 ###Description
 (Under construction.)
 This is a coding exercise I made up to sharpen and demonstrate my Java skills.
 It's a command line driven program that reads a list of songs from a file, organizes them by genre, and prints the organized song list to another file.
+(Code was written in Java 8.)

 The user may elect to sort the songs within each genre by title, by artist, by song title, by album, or by song length, either all ascending or all descending.
 (Default sorting is by artist, then by album, then by album track, then by song title, then by song length, all ascending.)
 The user may also request a random playlist of any length (up to the input length) to be printed after the sorted list.